Live Blogging Election Day 2024

 Happy Election Day 2020!
 I hope every one who hasn’t is planning to vote.
 More on that later.
 Here are two flag related things about this year’s elections.

-We’ve decided to fly a 48-Star American Flag to mark the day of one of our most important patriotic duties.
+We’ve decided to fly a 48-star American Flag to mark the day of one of our most important patriotic duties.
 Why the 48-star flag?
 Well, the 48-star flag had the second-longest tenure as the nation’s official flag, from 1912 to 1959, and not once in that time did we suffer an electoral inversion where the Electoral College failed to elect the winner of the popular vote.

 The 48-star flag was also the flag for the 1936 Election which is notable for two reasons.
 It’s the election where Literary Digest predicted a landslide victory for Republican Alf Landon.
 Don’t recall President Landon?
 There’s a good reason for that.
 The Literary Digest poll is literally a textbook example of how not to predict the winner of an election.
 Predicting that Landon would win 57% to 43%, they were off by a whopping 19 points!
 That’s the largest error ever in an important opinion poll.
 Don’t worry though, we’re a lot better at it now.